Reusable vs Disposable

 How the impact of washing is calculated.

-The impact of washing is calculated based on the Hobart flight washing machine used by the main UK reusable cup supplier, Green Goblet, for washing reusable cups and using the standard recognised impacts of the process
+The impact of washing is calculated based on the Hobart flight washing machine used by the main UK reusable cup supplier, Re-uz ® UK (formerly Green Goblet), for washing reusable cups and using the standard recognised impacts of the process

 Cup washing machine statistics (per hour of operation).